raylene-gsa/technology-modernization-fund/index.md

 The Technology Modernization Fund (TMF) was authorized by the Modernizing Government Technology Act of 2017.

 Approved projects receive incremental funding and technical expertise to ensure project success.
-In FY 2018, the TMF received $100 million to fund modernization projects.
-The fund has since received $25 million in FY 2019, FY 2020 and FY 2021.
+The TMF has received $175 million to fund modernization projects.

 ## How the TMF works